Hello World

 A quick note on naming style.
 Clojure itself uses "kebab case" for its names.
 That’s lowercase words, separated with hyphens.
 When you have a long name, it looks like the letters have been skewered.
 Hence, kebab case.
 Since Clojure’s own libraries use this style, most applications and libraries do too.

 We need a place to keep our code.
-By convention, that’s in a src directory:
+By convention, that’s in a src (short for "source") directory:

 $ mkdir src